-100 Pushups a Day Introduction
+What Will 100 Pushups a Day Do for You?

-Why even consider doing 100 pushups a day?
+Why do 100 pushups a day?

 Forget about getting fit, how about just losing weight, like your pot belly or man boobs.